LeTrungNguyen-07/8bit-adder-overflow-detection/README.md

 ✓ Automatic overflow detection

-✓ Detects and indicates overflow conditions
+✓ Displays the result in both decimal and binary

+✓ Indicates when the result exceeds the 8-bit range

 ✓ 5 test cases covering normal, boundary, zero, and overflow scenarios